 No it is up to the referrer/individual who will receive the grant to find a local supplier who is prepared to accept a cheque or a bank transfer of funds from independence at Home.
 As an alternative Independence at Home can pay the referrer’s organisation direct and they will arrange for the supply of the required equipment.

 We rely on the referrer to inform the client or the client’s family of the outcome of an application.

 You may wish to look at the following websites that may help.
-There are a wide range of charities specific to a person’s disability or background, including those benevolent funds associated with employment or service in the Armed Forces.
+In addition, there are a wide range of other charities specific to a person’s disability or background, including those benevolent funds associated with employment or service in the Armed Forces.